Electronics Projects: Mods/Repairs

 The 'true' deformation.

-So while playing Signalis over the holidays, I noticed part of my Switch Lite's housing was slightly warped and cracked.
+So while playing Signalis over the holidays one year, I noticed part of my Switch Lite's housing was slightly warped and cracked.
 I was nervous that it might be the battery expanding, but I couldn't think of any reason why it would be and it was entirely possible I'd just put pressure through the housing in a weird way while playing in bed and bent it a bit.
 Then the day before the Splatoon 3 Side Order expansion released, I looked again and it was worse.
 At that point I decided to open it up and look before anything bad happened, and well.
 Spicy pillow time.

 WHY DID THEY USE THIS MUCH ADHESIVE.
 AAAAAAAAAA